 Words by Christopher Kevin Au // Images by @VisualsByRazak

 There’s been endless talk about hip-hop’s shifting identity Down Under, with more sonic options coming to the forefront and tangling unapologetically with other genres and sounds from around the globe.
-While a stack of hungry artists are looking to capitalise on the movement, few have gained the traction that Manu Crooks has managed to snatch with his audaciously slick raps.
+While a stack of hungry artists are looking to capitalise on the movement, few have gained the traction that Manu Crooks has managed to snatch.

 Some singles like ‘Everyday‘ practically command audience participation with chanting hooks over Southern-influenced production, while others like ‘Blowin Up‘ are wildly hypnotic.
 Both tracks have earned well over 1,000,000 views on YouTube, making Mood Forever one of the year’s most hyped local hip-hop releases – especially considering Manu’s rambunctious performances alongside Stormzy and Keith Ape, and international attention from The Fader and Beats 1 Radio.

-The six-track effort is being celebrated at Manu’s workspace, Dream Factory Studios in Sydney’s Inner-West.
+The six-track effort is being celebrated at Manu’s workspace, Dream Factory Studios in Marrickville.
 The studio plays home to fellow fast-rising talents like B Wise and Anfa Rose, the latter of whom will be opening for Tory Lanez alongside Manu in just a few weeks.
-Mood Forever producers Miracle and Dopamine hone their craft at Dream Factory Studios, as does Manu’s touring partner-in-crime, DJ Ziggy.
-JOY, the vocalist who appears on the EP’s magnetic highlight ‘Touchdown,’ is also working here, making the spirit of collaboration drift effortlessly throughout the various rooms.
+Mood Forever producers Miracle and Dopamine also work out of Dream Factory Studios, as does Manu’s touring partner-in-crime, DJ Ziggy.
+JOY, the vocalist who appears on the EP’s ‘Touchdown,’ is also working here, making it a family affair.